GioyeTheDev/Bouncing-Ball/README.md

 # Bouncing-Ball
 A Great Game for Game Scratcher (CES Series)

+More Information (Read Please if you are showing this to a public or reposting this)

 ## Is The License Valid?
 Only If You Want to repost this.
 Youtubers (Included Prydev, Endermanch and Flytech Videos) can ignore the license and repost this with no problem.
 ## Can i make a video about this?